usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-create.rst

 		.. warning:: Software bundles included in MySoftware and Project will be put on the image disk but the UForge generation tool WILL NOT install them even if these are executable/installers files (.exe, .msi, etc.).
 It is up to the end user to manually complete the installation of the software bundles.

 		For Windows, .exe or .msi files can be given extra parameters.
-The parameters depend on the .exe or .msi file, and can be used for example for silent installation, providing extra configuration values, etc.
+The parameters depend on the .exe or .msi file, and can be used for example for silent installation, providing extra configuration values, etc. See :ref:`appliance-configuration-bootscripts` for further information how this can be achieved.

 .. note:: A binary called ``UShareInstallConfig`` is embedded at generation time, which helps the final user of the Appliance do the last-mile configuration.